-Legal Standard Entry i nto a home based on an arrest warrant is lawful when: You have probable cause that this is the suspect's home , and not a third-party's home (get a search warrant for third-party homes); You have reason to believe the suspect is home; You knock and announce; If articulated, protective sweeps are permissible; and You may look for the suspect in people-sized places, but not search for evidence: however, plain view seizure applies.
+Legal Standard Entry into a home based on an arrest warrant is lawful when: You have probable cause that this is the suspect's home and not a third-party's home (get a search warrant for third party homes); ☐ You have reason to believe the suspect is home; ☐ You knock and announce; ☐ If articulated, protective sweeps are permissible; and You may look for the suspect in people-sized places, but no search for evidence: however, plain view seizure applies.

-These cases represent binding authority from Pennsylvania, the 3rd Circuit, or U.S. Supreme Court.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Utah, the 10th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.